 - Gold ornaments studded with stone do not fall under this scheme of import.

-- The individual traveling from abroad can either carry the gold at the time of his/her arrival to India or can import the gold within fifteen days of his/her arrival as an unaccompanied baggage.
+- The individual traveling from abroad to India can either carry the gold at the time of his/her arrival to India or can import the gold within fifteen days of his/her arrival as unaccompanied baggage.

 - The individual can also choose to pay for the gold abroad and rather than carrying it while traveling, he/she can obtain the permitted quantity of gold from customs bonded warehouse of State Bank of India or Metals and Minerals Trading Corporation, after fulfilling the requisite conditions.